How to create a dashboard wireframe

 How do I make a dashboard wireframe in Moqups?

-Step 1: Sign up to Moqups
+Step 1: Create a Moqups account

-Step 2: Create a basic layout
+Step 2: Make a basic layout

 Start from a blank page, from one of our own admin dashboard templates, or build over a screenshot from an existing UI.
 Use our stencil and icon libraries to add the basic elements of your layout, including titles, charts, graphs, tables, sidebars and navigation.